 Humanitarian engineering emphasizes science and engineering-based solutions that help to improve the human condition, access to basic human needs, the quality of life or level of community resilience.
 OSU’s program is one of only a few in the nation based in an academic curriculum.

 The program reflects an engaged concept of service and the university’s historic land grant mission, officials say.
 Through it, students will explore case studies of development projects and a historic perspective on humanitarian interventions.

-One OSU student who understands that concept is Grace Burleson, a graduating senior majoring in mechanical engineering.
-She grew up as a missionary child and was raised by parents with a passion for helping underserved populations.
+One OSU student who understands that concept is Grace Burleson, a graduating OSU senior majoring in mechanical engineering.
+She grew up as a missionary child and was reared by parents with a passion for helping underserved populations.

 “When I got to college, I loved my engineering coursework but never got excited by applying it to things like cars or computers,” said Burleson.
 “I began research in humanitarian engineering and landed an internship in Uganda, working where I developed a sustainable business plan for the construction, distribution and maintenance of BioSand water filters.”

 As a formalized academic program, humanitarian engineering will contribute to the effort of the OSU College of Engineering to become a recognized model as an inclusive and collaborative community.